Skip to main content

 Transfer students do not follow the Direct to College admission pathway.
 Learn more about Transfer Admissions at the College of Engineering.

-Being admitted as an Engineering Undeclared student means you will join the College of Engineering community immediately upon confirming your admission to the UW.
+Being admitted as an Engineering Undeclared (ENGRUD) student means you will join the College of Engineering community immediately upon confirming your admission to the UW.
 Your first-year experience in the College will provide you with opportunities to explore your interests, build community, and develop your engineering skills.

-Prospective freshmen: UW and DTC Admission
+Prospective first-year students: UW and DTC Admission

 1. The UW part of the Common App opens each year on September 1 with a deadline of November 15 for admission for the following autumn quarter.